moriyoshi-kasuga/more-convert/README.md

     maintainability, making it easier to manage types and ensure type safety in conversions.
   - For more detailed information, please visit: [doc.rs](https://docs.rs/more-convert/latest/more_convert/derive.EnumRepr.html)

-- **EnumName** provides a method to retrieve the name of an enum variant as a string.
+- **VariantName** provides a method to retrieve the name of an enum variant as a string.
   - This is particularly useful for error handling and logging, where understanding the specific variant can aid in debugging and reporting.
-  - For more detailed information, please visit: [doc.rs](https://docs.rs/more-convert/latest/more_convert/derive.EnumName.html)
+  - For more detailed information, please visit: [doc.rs](https://docs.rs/more-convert/latest/more_convert/derive.VariantName.html)

 ## Examples